 store view

-This is one way to look at the definition of a stored procedure.
-And the other way is to use a system store procedure.
+This is one way to view the definition of a stored procedure.
+Another way is to use a system stored procedure.

-The above-stored procedures that we have created are user-defined, stored procedures.
-These are not systems define procedures.
+The stored procedures we have created above are user-defined stored procedures, not system-defined procedures.

-SQL Server also has some system-defined stored procedures.
-And we use it for many tasks.
-For example, we want to find the text of the stored procedure.
-How do we do that? we can use a system procedure called sp_helptext.
+SQL Server also provides some system-defined stored procedures, which are used for various tasks.
+For example, if we want to find the text of a stored procedure, we can use a system procedure called sp_helptext.

 sp_helptext spgetcustomer